White Terror (Russia): Eastern Russia

 In November 1918, after seizing power in Siberia, Admiral Alexander Kolchak pursued a policy of persecuting revolutionaries as well as socialists of several factions.
 Kolchak's government issued a broadly worded decree on December 3, 1918, revising articles of the criminal code of Imperial Russia "in order to preserve the system and rule of the Supreme Ruler".
 Articles 99 and 100 established capital punishment for assassination attempts on the Supreme Ruler and for attempting to overthrow the authorities.
 Under Article 103, "insults written, printed, and oral, are punishable by imprisonment".
 Bureaucratic sabotage under Article 329 was punishable by hard labor for 15 to 20 years.
 Additional decrees followed, adding more power.
-On 11 April 1919, the Kolchak government adopted Regulation 428, "About the dangers of public order due to ties with the Bolshevik Revolt", which was published in the Omsk newspaper Omsk Gazette (no. 188 of July 1919).
+On April 11, 1919, the Kolchak government adopted Regulation 428, "About the dangers of public order due to ties with the Bolshevik Revolt", which was published in the Omsk newspaper Omsk Gazette (no. 188 of July 1919).
 It provided a term of 5 years of prison for "individuals considered a threat to the public order because of their ties in any way with the Bolshevik revolt".
 In the case of an unauthorized return from exile, there could be hard labor for 4 to 8 years.
 Articles 99–101 allowed the death penalty, forced labor and imprisonment, and repression by military courts, and they also imposed no investigation commissions.

 An excerpt from the order of the government of Yenisei county in the Irkutsk Governorate, General.
-S. Rozanov said:
+Sergey Rozanov said:

 Those villages whose population meets troops with arms, burn down the villages and shoot the adult males without exception.
 If hostages are taken in cases of resistance to government troops, shoot the hostages without mercy.

 A member of the Central Committee of the right-wing Socialist Revolutionaries, D. Rakov wrote about the terror of Kolchak's forces:

 Omsk just froze in horror.
 At a time when the wives of dead comrades, day and night looked in the snow for bodies, I was unaware of the horror behind the walls of the guardhouse.
 At least 2500 people were killed.
 Entire carts of bodies were carried to a city, like winter lamb and pork carcasses.
 Those who suffered were mainly soldiers of the garrison and the workers.